golemfactory/golem-docs/src/pages/docs/creators/python/index.md

 Welcome to the docs page for Golem Python SDK.

-The core of JS SDK is the **@golem-sdk/yapapi** library that enables interaction with the Golem Network.
-The `yapapi` library offers:
+The core of the Python SDK is the **@golem-sdk/yapapi** library that enables interaction with the Golem Network.
+The library offers:

 - Task API
 - Service API